fold-squirrel/leafedit/README.md

 # leafedit
 **leafedit**
-is a general purpose command line pdf editor (well not just yet but will very soon) written entirely in safe rust, that can be used to automate repetative pdf manipulation tasks.
+is a general purpose command line pdf editor (well not just yet but will very soon) written entirely in rust, that can be used to automate repetative pdf manipulation tasks.

 ## Usage:
 ### Patch: